YHRen/hydra_examples/example_2/README.md

 ## Exercise 3: Recursive Instantiation

-Take a look at `cnn.yaml`, and run
+Take a look at `cnn.yaml`.
+There are two ways to do recursive instantiation.

+### in the defaults (recommended)

+All the activations are grouped and placed in the folder `./conf/model/act/`.

+To see the default ReLU activation:
 `python main.py model=cnn`

-Change the activation to `PReLU`.
+Change the activation to `PReLU`:
 `python main.py model=cnn "model/act=prelu"`

+### inside the same config file

+As the item `activation` `Sigmoid`.
+I have not found a way to change it in the command line.